 Get a head start on college while you’re still in high school.

-Running Start is a statewide program that allows qualified high school juniors and seniors to receive college credit tuition while completing high school requirements.
+Running Start is a statewide program that allows qualified high school juniors and seniors to receive college credit, tuition free, while completing high school requirements.
 Students are enrolled simultaneously in high school and college classes (or just college classes) and are awarded dual credits by their high school and college.
 Explore Dual Enrollment options with the Dual Enrollment Tool.

-- Running Start students do not pay tuition for Running Start eligible credits (there is a Running Start fee per credit and other financial obligations such as fees, books and transportation)
+- Running Start students do not pay general tuition for Running Start eligible credits (there is a Running Start fee per credit and other financial obligations such as fees, books and transportation).

 - You’ll experience real-world situations and develop in-demand career skills.